amwmedia/infect.js/README.md

 Infect.js is a simple way to add the magic of dependency injection to any web project, regardless of the framework on which you choose to write your application.

 # Features
- - Extremely lightweight (1.4 Kb minified)
+ - Extremely lightweight (1.5 Kb minified)
+ - Has no dependencies of its own
  - Supports module loading systems (RequireJS/AMD, Node.js) with browser global fallback.
  - Easy to inject multiple dependencies with a single call to `infect`
- - 3 ways to inject your code (function, object, and assignment)
+ - 4 ways to inject your code (function, class, object, and assignment)

 # Getting Started
 ### Registering a dependency